cran/arsenal/README.md

 in his/her "arsenal" of functions.
 There are, at this time, 5 main functions, documented below.
 Each of these functions is motivated by a local SAS macro or procedure of similar functionality.

+Note that `arsenal` v1.0.0 is not backwards compatible with previous versions.
+See the `NEWS` file for more details.

 ## The `tableby()` Function

 `tableby()` is a function to easily summarize a set of independent variables by a categorical variable.